Maui Invitational

-The Maui Invitational, currently known as the Maui Jim Maui Invitational, is an annual early-season college basketball tournament that takes place Thanksgiving week, normally in Lahaina, Hawaii, at the Lahaina Civic Center on the island of Maui.
+The Maui Invitational is an annual early-season college basketball tournament that takes place Thanksgiving week, normally in Lahaina, Hawaii, at the Lahaina Civic Center on the island of Maui.
 It is hosted by Chaminade University of Honolulu, an NCAA Division II school.
-Eight NCAA Division I men's basketball teams are invited to Maui to complete the field.
+Seven or eight NCAA Division I men's basketball teams are invited to Maui to compete in the field, with Chaminade competing every other year.
 The Maui Invitational has been played since 1984 and is carried by ESPN.
-Camping World became the title sponsor for the 2020 Tournament only.
-Maui Jim became the title sponsor of the tournament in 2015 and returned as title sponsor in 2021; the previous fourteen tournaments were sponsored by EA Sports.
+As of the 2025–26 season, the title sponsor of the tournament is Southwest.
+Previous sponsors include Maui Jim, EA Sports, Camping World, Allstate, and Novavax.